« View All Posts

 1. Sign Your Truck On with a Trucking Company

-Make sure, if this is the route you want to go down, you like the company you’re signing on with.
+If this is the route you want to go down, be sure you like the company you’re signing on with.
 You’ll be working with a dispatcher for that company and you’ll be restricted to hauling freight for that company.
+If you don’t like the freight they haul or the freight lanes they run in, the company may not work out for you.

 Not only will you have a dispatcher or planner assisting you, but you also may have access to the company’s fuel and parts discounts and their network of shops.
 You may have a fleet fuel card to make your fuel purchases.
 Instead of needing a large cash flow to cover fuel or parts purchases, this money may be subtracted from your settlements.